Just because you’re a mom doesn’t mean you want to look like one.

 - It’s expensive.

-- It doesn’t fit a laptop and a pump too well at the same time.
+- It doesn’t easily fit a laptop and a pump at the same time.

-You won’t get all the bells and whistles that you’ll get with the more expensive breast pump bags, but this one will do the job at a fraction of the cost.
+You won’t get all the bells and whistles that you’ll get with the more expensive bags, but this one will still do the job at a fraction of the cost.

-It has a classic design that isn’t fancy, but it is a discreet bag that people would never guess is actually holding a breast pump.
+It has a classic design that isn’t fancy, but it’s nevertheless a discreet bag that people would never guess is actually holding a breast pump.

 - It has multiple pockets so you can stay organized.